 An introduction to English as a major.
 This course focuses on critical reading and interpretation of literary texts, research techniques in English studies, and careers for majors.
+This course includes a significant writing component.
 Prerequisite: ENG 102 English Composition II or the equivalent.